 “The Garden Isle” – The Kauai Travel Guide

 Kauai is my favourite Hawaiian island.
-Is has less tourists, is less populated and has a charm that is not found in the other islands.
+It has fewer tourists, is less populated and has a charm that is not found in the other islands.
 The Big Island is still touted as the best for scuba diving but for overall nature, geography, food and culture – they don’t come close to touching the garden isle.

 Here are some quick tips on where to stay.